Skip to content

 Model Configuration

-The three pipeline stages use their own model assignments, which you can tune independently for cost and quality.
+The three pipeline phases use their own model assignments, which you can tune independently for cost and quality.

 const tepa = new Tepa({